dirk-dms/mini-pov/README.md

 - A Big rechargable LIPO Battery

-## Debug with Visual Studio Code, CodeLLDB, OpenOCD, itmdump and STLINK V2-1
+## Debug with VSCode, CodeLLDB, OpenOCD, itmdump and STLINK V2-1

 - This repo contains a launch.json and tasks.json vor Visual Studio Code.